 Each lodge at Henley Boutique Lodges is immaculately appointed.

-The George Townhouse
+The George Townhouse in Shipston-on-Stour

 The George Townhouse (***) is a contemporary coaching inn.
 This handsome building is found in the high street of Shipston-on-Stour and marries its historic interior with contemporary styling and service.
 There are 16 stylish bedrooms, ranging in style from the ‘Cosy’ up to The Suite, all with a king-size bed, en suites with rainfall showers and details such as iPod docks and Nespresso machines.
 The buzzy open-plan dining area downstairs caters from more formal options to casual bites, while the bar offers a selection of 14 gins and a changing selection of craft beers.